-Sometimes after months of a tough effort and consistently adding the urinated shavings to the litter box, you may still fall short and fail.
+Sometimes, after months of a tough effort and consistently adding the urinated shavings to the litter box, you may still fall short and fail.

 The older your chinchilla is and the longer they have been urinating freely all over the cage bedding, the harder the potty-training process will ultimately be.

-Chinchillas can usually be adopted from the rescue or even purchased in pet stores between the ages of 9 months and 1 year old.
+Chinchillas can usually be adopted from the rescue, or even purchased in pet stores, between the ages of 9 months and 1 year old.

-I happened to get my chinchilla from a breeder/rescue, and she was 9 months old at the time.
+I happened to get my chinchilla from a breeder/rescue when she was 9 months old.
 However, if you happen to breed chinchillas or have chinchilla babies, you can make this process even more doable by beginning around the 6-month mark.

 You’re merely trying to teach the correct habits from day 1.
 This is always much easier than replacing bad habits with good habits for your chinchilla.